terrellt/ndlib.github.io/_posts/2015-01-23-pay-attention-to-pain-points.md

 ## Some Background

 In a recent conversation with [Dan](http://dan.brubakerhorst.com/), my coworker and supervisor, I asked for his impression of me as a team member and developer.
-His response was something along the lines of:
+He said:

 > Jeremy, You are very attuned to sources of mental friction.
 > In that sense you act like a canary in a coal mine for our team.